sharmaeklavya2/blog-source/content/posts/juggling-101.md

 * Keep a correct stance.
 Feet should be at shoulder distance.
 This will increase stability.
 * The [humerus](https://en.wikipedia.org/wiki/Humerus) should be roughly perpendicular to the ground.
   This will keep the juggling pattern plane at the right distance from you.
-* The radius and ulna should be roughly perpendicular to the humerus.
+* The <a href="https://en.wikipedia.org/wiki/Radius_(bone)">radius</a> and
+  [ulna](https://en.wikipedia.org/wiki/Ulna) should be roughly perpendicular to the humerus.
   This will keep the juggling pattern at the correct height.
 * For patterns with simple throws, there should be low variance in catch points.
 * Keep the pattern in a plane parallel to yourself.
 * If you're repeatedly throwing too forward, try holding on to props for longer.
 * Don't rotate yourself while juggling (unless that's an intended trick).
-* Avoid jerk throws, i.e giving  (heavy balls help with this a bit).
+* Avoid jerk throws, i.e giving a very large acceleration to balls for a very short time (heavy balls sometimes help prevent jerk throws).
 * Avoid looking funny (for example, some people open their mouth while juggling high patterns).